andrewacashner/hearingfaithms/chapters/chapter-2.md

 sorted out until the final cadential flourish on F, validating the friar's initial choice of mode.

-`(insert float 'music 'Padilla-Sordo-responsion)`
+(insert music example `ref:music:Padilla-Sordo-responsion`)

 Padilla uses his characteristic mixture of sophisticated musical technique, high-minded theology, and low caricature to exploit the deaf for the amusement of the hearing, making them into a warning against spiritual deafness.
 The "deaf men" that will make Mary weep are all people whose ears have been stopped by sin and cannot hear the divine Word of Christ with faith.
 This concept recalls the definition of *sordo* in the 1611 Spanish dictionary of Sebastián de Covarrubias, who defines the *sordo*, not as one who is *unable* to hear, but rather as "he who does not hear."
 He adds, "There is no worse kind of deaf man than the one who is unwilling to hear."
 [@Covarrubias:Tesoro, s. v. *sordo*: "SORDO, Lat. surdus, el que no oye.
 No ay